Kaziranga National Park

 Temples of Hajo

 Guwahati is the largest city of Assam, a major riverine port city.
-It is the headquarter of the Kamrup Metropolitan district.
 It is also known as the 'City of Temples'.
 Dispur, the capital of Assam, is located within Guwahati.
 Guwahati lies between the banks of the Brahmaputra River and the foothills of the Shillong plateau.
 Guwahati is a paradise for nature lovers.
 The majestic Himalayan ranges and the famous Brahmaputra River provide a stunning landscape and the rich cultural background of the place combine to provide you with unique experience.

 Some of the famous places are Kaziranga National Park, Manas National Park, Kamakhya Temple, Assam Rajyik State Museum, Brahmaputra River Cruise, Guwahati Planetarium, Bhubaneswari Temple, Guwahati etc.